chag16/kill-chrometab-osx/README.md

 ## Contributing
 Please submit patches to code or documentation as GitHub pull requests!

 Contributions must be licensed under the GNU GPLv3.
-The contributor retains the copyright
+The contributor retains the copyright.